ihcsim/pulumi-azure/README.md

 This project is a Pulumi program that knows how to provision the following Azure resources:

+* A new Azure resource group
 * A new virtual network with 3 subnets
 * An application security group
-* A network security group with 2 rules to allow HTTP and SSH accesses
+* A network security group with 2 rules to allow HTTP/HTTPS and SSH accesses
 * 3 `frontend` Ubuntu VMs deployed to different subnets
   * All VMs belong to the same availability set
   * Each VM has a 30GB OS disk attached to it